Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ##### Mutant generation

-During this phase, the analysis creates the mutants of the source code using its mutant operators.
+Here the analysis creates the mutants of the source code using its mutant operators.

 ##### Evaluation of mutants

-In this phase, the analysis takes the mutants and apply them one by one, one at a time.
+Finally, the analysis takes the mutants and apply them one by one.
 It installs a mutant and runs each selected test: this is the mutant evaluation.
 The evaluation stops at the first failing test or when every test has been run.
 Then the mutant is uninstalled, and it moves on to the next mutant.

 #### Quick start